August 03, 2020

 Terpenes are not the only cannabis compounds to discuss when talking about the entourage effect.
 The cannabinoid makeup of a specific strain also has a significant role.
 Cannabinoids are the compounds within cannabis that attach themselves to the cannabinoid receptors in our bodies and produce different effects.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two most common cannabinoids.

 Different strains will all have a unique composition of cannabinoids.
 Even the same strain from two different growers may have a slightly different makeup.
-When considering the effects of a specific strain, CBD and THC are the most important cannabinoids to analyze.
+When considering the effects of a specific strain, CBD and THC are the key ones to analyze, but there are other compounds that factor in, which we’ll dive into in the next section.

 Remember that the total THC percentage of a product is actually the amount of THC plus the amount of THCA.
 This is because the cannabinoid THCA becomes THC when exposed to heat and light.